sipmann/sipmann.github.io/content/java-wildfly-docker-ipv6-error.rst

 		</configuration>

-Actually, you can solve this adding the same properties to the run command at the Dockerfile, so you choose where you'll add it.
+Another way to solve is adding the same properties to the run command at the Dockerfile, so you choose where you'll add it.
 Bellow the Dockerfile solution.

 .. code-block:: Dockerfile

 	FROM java:openjdk-8-jdk
 	ENV JAVA_OPTS="-Djava.net.preferIPv4Stack=true -Djava.net.preferIPv4Addresses=true"

-	#COPY target/issues.jar /opt/issues.jar
+	COPY target/issues.jar /opt/issues.jar

 	EXPOSE 8080